Meet the first cohort who took part in FLIER, our cross-sector leadership programme:

 Richard moved to the University of Edinburgh in 2007 where he was awarded a postdoctoral Wellcome Trust fellowship and then a Wellcome Trust Intermediate Clinical fellowship to continue his investigations into factors which regulate the immune system.
 Richard was appointed Head of Small Animal Medicine in 2011 and Head of Veterinary Clinical Research in 2012.
 He was promoted to Head of Companion Animal Sciences in 2016 and was awarded a Personal Chair in Comparative Medicine in 2017.

-Kinan is a Clinical Lecturer in Neurology and Neurosciences at The University of Oxford.
+Kinan is a Clinical Lecturer in Neurology and Neurosciences at The University of Oxford and Research Fellow at The Queen’s College, Oxford.
 He trained in clinical medicine at Imperial College London and completed a DPhil at Oxford University as a Wellcome Trust Clinical Research Fellow.
-His research interests are in Cognitive Neurology and Translational Clinical Neurosciences.
-He has a strong interest in medical technology and is a NHS Clinical Entrepreneur, health innovation consultant and preventative medicine advocate.
+His research interests are in Cognitive Neurology and Translational Clinical Neurosciences, with a focus on preventative medicine.
+He has a strong interest in medical technology and is a NHS Clinical Entrepreneur and health innovation consultant.

 Kinan has won numerous awards for his research, educational initiatives and entrepreneurial projects.
-He is currently studying the mechanisms of motivation and memory in health and neurodegenerative diseases and aims to develop novel strategies for early detection, risk stratification and prevention of cognitive decline in early stage dementia.
+He is currently studying the mechanisms of motivation and memory in health and neurodegenerative diseases and aims to develop novel strategies for early detection, risk stratification and prevention of cognitive decline in those with subjective memory complaints and early-stage dementia.

-Victor is a Scientific Leader heading Genomics group at Medicines Research Centre in Stevenage.
+He was previously a Scientific Leader heading Genomics group at Medicines Research Centre in Stevenage.
 He is focusing on identification and validation of novel biological targets, biomarkers discovery and understanding of disease biology.
 He is an Honorary Lecturer at Faculty of Medicine in Imperial College London.
-Prior to joining GSK in 2011, he spent four years at Welcome Trust Centre in University of Edinburgh on statistical methods for network analysis and systems biology.
+Prior to joining GSK in 2011, he was Marie Curie Research Fellow at Welcome Trust Centre in University of Edinburgh working on statistical approaches for network analysis and systems biology.
 He received his PhD from EMBL and University of Heidelberg in 2005 working on development of methods for proteomics data analysis and computational biology.

-Ms Chelsea Roche, Senior Legal Counsel and Assistant Company Secretary, LifeArc
+(Job title at the start of the programme: Ms Chelsea Roche, Senior Legal Counsel and Assistant Company Secretary, LifeArc)

-Mr Emlyn Samuel, Head of Policy Development, Cancer Research UK
+(Job title at the start of the programme: Mr Emlyn Samuel, Head of Policy Development, Cancer Research UK)

 Dr Rebecca Sims, Research Fellow, Cardiff University